nivwya/ForeignSupplierPortal/README.md

 https://github.com//assets/

-A comprehensive web application developed during my **Summer Internship** to streamline communication between foreign suppliers and the procurement team.
+Developed during my **Summer Internship** to streamline communication between foreign suppliers and the procurement team.
 The portal allows vendors to manage **purchase orders, delivery schedules, invoices, payments, and profiles** — all in one place.
 The system is integrated with **SAP** for real-time enterprise data syncing and features secure authentication, dynamic reporting, and profile management for vendors.

 ---